pterygota/rabbitmq-sac-bug-demo/README.md

 `rabbitmq-streams activate_stream_consumer` does not unstick them (re-enters the same buggy coordinator path), and restarting consumer apps usually does not help and is likely to trigger the bug again.
-The only reliable manual recovery is to force-close every connection on the affected partition.
+The only reliable manual recovery is to force-close connections on the affected partition.

 The bug is easily reachable from what I think is a realistic production